ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Size (MSS), and options around Acknowledgement Stretching.
 Such properties should not be assumed to apply across different protocols, but must be possible to specify if required by the application.

-### Application Intents {#intents}

-Application Intents are a group of properties expressing what an application wants to achieve, knows, assumes or prefers regarding its communication.
-They are not strict requirements.
-In particular, they should not be used to express any Quality of Service expectations that an application might have.
-Instead, an application should express its intentions and its expected traffic characteristics in order to help the transport system make decisions that best match it, but on a best-effort basis.
-Even though Application Intents do not represent Quality of Service requirements, a transport system may use them to determine a DSCP value, e.g. similar to Table 1 in {{I-D.ietf-tsvwg-rtcweb-qos}}.

-Application Intents can influence protocol selection, protocol configuration, path selection, and endpoint selection.
-For example, setting the "Timeliness" Intent to "Interactive" may lead the transport system to disable the Nagle algorithm for a connection, while setting the "Timeliness" to "Background" may lead it to setting the DSCP value to "scavenger".
-If the "Size to be Sent" Intent is set on an individual Message, it may influence path selection.

-Specifying Application Intents is not mandatory.
-An application can specify any combination of Application Intents.
-If specified, Application Intents are defined as parameters passed to the Preconnection object, and may influence the Connection established from that Preconnection.
-If a Connection is cloned to form a Connection Group, and associated Application Intents are cloned along with the other transport parameters.
-Some Intents have also corresponding Message Properties, similar to the properties in {{send-params}}.

-\[PHILS:: Some Intents, i.e., Traffic Category, Size to be Received, Receive Bit-rate, Timeliness, Cost Preferences are really useful for per-Message path selection.
-As the latter is out of scope for v1, I removed them from the Send Parameters for now]

-#### Traffic Category

-This Intent specifies what the application expect the dominating traffic pattern to be.

-Possible Category values are:

-Query:
-: Single request / response style workload, latency bound

-Control:
-: Long lasting low bandwidth control channel, not bandwidth bound

-Stream:
-: Stream of data with steady data rate

-Bulk:
-: Bulk transfer of large Messages, presumably bandwidth bound

-The default is to not assume any particular traffic pattern.
-Most categories suggest the use of other intents to further describe the traffic pattern anticipated, e.g., the bulk category suggesting the use of the Message Size intents or the stream category suggesting the Stream Bitrate and Duration intents.

-#### Size to be Sent / Received

-This Intent specifies what the application expects the size of a transfer to be.
-It is a numeric property and given in Bytes.

-#### Duration

-This Intent specifies what the application expects the lifetime of a transfer to be.
-It is a numeric property and given in milliseconds.

-#### Send / Receive Bit-rate

-This Intent specifies what the application expects the bit-rate of a transfer to be.
-It is a numeric property and given in Bytes per second.

-#### Timeliness

-This Intent specifies what delay characteristics the applications prefers.
-It provides hints for the transport system whether to optimize for low latency or other criteria.
-Note that setting this Intents does not imply any guarantees on whether an application's requirements can actually be satisfied.

-Stream:
-: Delay and packet delay variation should be kept as low as possible

-Interactive:
-: Delay should be kept as low as possible, but some variation is tolerable

-Transfer:
-: Delay and packet delay variation should be reasonable, but are not critical

-Background:
-: Delay and packet delay variation is no concern

-The default is "Transfer".

-#### Cost Preferences

-This Intent describes what an application prefers regarding monetary costs, e.g., whether it considers it acceptable to utilize limited data volume.
-It provides hints to the transport system on how to handle trade-offs between cost and performance or reliability.
-This Intent can also apply to an individual Messages.

-No Expense:
-: Avoid transports associated with monetary cost

-Optimize Cost:
-: Prefer inexpensive transports and accept service degradation

-Balance Cost:
-: Use system policy to balance cost and other criteria

-Ignore Cost:
-: Ignore cost, choose transport solely based on other criteria

-The default is "Balance Cost".

 ### Transport Parameters Object